awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 The following metrics are useful for monitoring storage for your DB instance:
 +  **IOPS** – The number of I/O operations completed each second\.
 This metric is reported as the average IOPS for a given time interval\.
 Amazon RDS reports read and write IOPS separately on 1\-minute intervals\.
 Total IOPS is the sum of the read and write IOPS\.
 Typical values for IOPS range from zero to tens of thousands per second\.
 +  **Latency** – The elapsed time between the submission of an I/O request and its completion\.
 This metric is reported as the average latency for a given time interval\.
 Amazon RDS reports read and write latency separately on 1\-minute intervals in units of seconds\.
 Typical values for latency are in the millisecond \(ms\)\.
 For example, Amazon RDS reports 2 ms as 0\.002 seconds\.
 +  **Throughput** – The number of bytes each second that are transferred to or from disk\.
 This metric is reported as the average throughput for a given time interval\.
 Amazon RDS reports read and write throughput separately on 1\-minute intervals using units of megabytes per second \(MB/s\)\.
-Typical values for throughput range from zero to the I/O channel’s maximum bandwidth\.
+Typical values for throughput range from zero to the I/O channel's maximum bandwidth\.
 +  **Queue Depth** – The number of I/O requests in the queue waiting to be serviced\.
 These are I/O requests that have been submitted by the application but have not been sent to the device because the device is busy servicing other I/O requests\.
 Time spent waiting in the queue is a component of latency and service time \(not available as a metric\)\.
 This metric is reported as the average queue depth for a given time interval\.
 Amazon RDS reports queue depth in 1\-minute intervals\.
 Typical values for queue depth range from zero to several hundred\.

 Measured IOPS values are independent of the size of the individual I/O operation\.
 This means that when you measure I/O performance, you should look at the throughput of the instance, not simply the number of I/O operations\.